Moments Economy Architecture Specification

 - Concatenating the Header and sorted receipts.

-- Routing the result through the Router from the archetype.
+- Routing the result through the aQPU Kernel from GENE_MAC_REST (0xAAA555).

 - Recording the final 3-byte state.